-Here you can set access permissions for users to view your DCS-2132L.
+Here you can set access permissions for users to view your DCS-2230L.

-- Allow list: The list of IP addresses that have the access right to the camera. - Start IP address: The starting IP Address of the devices (such as a computer) that have permission to access the video of the camera.
-Click Add to save the changes made.
+Allow list: The list of IP addresses that have the right to access the camera.

+Start IP address: The starting IP Address of the devices (such as a computer) that have permission to access the video of the camera.